 - The pilot laser is a low-powered, eye-safe visible, red laser. - The main laser is a much more powerful, invisible, IR laser which is used to ablate the materials to create plasma for analysis.
+Unlike the pilot laser, it is dangerous.

-The module is designed such that the pilot laser points in the same path as the main laser would.
-The pilot laser can be used to determine where the main laser will be targeting and for other diagnostic purposes such as alignment.
+The module is designed such that the pilot laser follows the same path as the main laser would.
+The pilot laser can be used to determine where the main laser will be for targeting and for other diagnostic purposes such as alignment.